 Related Post

 Attention American and European students!
-I want to share something important.
-While you may find yourselves frustrated with your schools and the way you study, I encourage you to take a moment to be grateful for the educational opportunities you have.
-Although your schools may not be perfect, they are certainly better than what we […]
+I have something important to share with you.
+You might feel frustrated with your schools and the way you study, but I encourage you to take a moment to appreciate what you have.
+While no school system is perfect, your institutions are significantly better than ours.
+When we look at […]

 I completely understand where you’re coming from.
 It can be so frustrating to put in a lot of effort and see others benefiting from dishonesty.
 It’s tough to stay motivated when you feel your hard work isn’t being recognized or rewarded.